Calm, kind ways to stop dog barking at noises, people & strangers using science-backed, positive training.

 Try these quick tweaks:

-That said, you can calm barking moments quickly by:
+That said, you can help your dog settle more quickly in the moment by:

 Staying still and breathing (your calmness lowers theirs).